gachakra/shinsei-bank-t-point-campaign-assign/README.md

+This app doesn't work anymore.
+It had worked until a certain point but then scraping the website from the app seemed to be banned by the bank.

+I think I've earned more than 10 T-points.
+That is totally waste of time (but with fun).

 # shinse-bank-t-point-campaign-assign

 This app automatically visits [Shinsei Bank T-point campaign page](https://webform.shinseibank.com/webapp/form/19913_xldb_4/index.do?lid=p) and assigns the campaign every first day of month via OS X Launch Agent.
 Now you can earn what little T-points.